 - Defended financial advisory client in lawsuit brought by individual who claimed significant losses with the market crash and that her account opening agreement was a contract of adhesion; secured dismissal of case.

 - Successfully represented a brokerage client sued by customers claiming more than $100,000 in losses during the market downturn; after a five day hearing, FINRA arbitration panel rejected bulk of claims and limited its award to out-of-pocket costs.

 - Represented acquirer of company in separate state and federal suits by shareholders who challenged the merit of the potential sale.
 The case was dismissed in exchange for modest, additional disclosures to shareholders.

-- Provide advise relating to U-4 Reporting and FINRA expungement process.
+- Provide advice relating to U4 Reporting and FINRA expungement process.

 News & Insights

 As cybersecurity and data privacy have emerged as critical concerns for both large and small businesses, we have responded by providing broad-based cybersecurity counseling.